apache/kafka/README.md

     ./gradlew checkstyleMain checkstyleTest

 The checkstyle warnings will be found in `reports/checkstyle/reports/main.html` and `reports/checkstyle/reports/test.html` files in the subproject build directories.
-They are also are printed to the console.
+They are also printed to the console.
 The build will fail if Checkstyle fails.

 #### Spotbugs ####
 Spotbugs uses static analysis to look for bugs in the code.